-Long considered an inferior cut of beef, the under blade steak is from under the shoulder blade of the cow; it is similar to the 7-bone steak and the top blade steak (flat iron Steak), although not typically as tender.
+Long considered an inferior cut of beef, the under blade steak comes from under the shoulder blade of the cow; it is similar to the 7-bone steak and the top blade steak (flat iron steak), although not typically as tender.
 Though the official name, beef chuck under blade center cut, is not exactly appetizing or meaningful to anyone who isn't a butcher, the beef Industry has been pushing new guidelines to butchers to promote more "value-added cuts," which means an under blade steak may become more prevalent in the meat case of your supermarket.
-This cut can be cooked in a variety of ways, making it a good beef staple for the freezer.
+This cut can be cooked in a variety of ways—including marinated and grilled, braised in a rich liquid, and sliced and stir-fried—making it a good beef staple for the freezer.

 What Is Under Blade Steak?

 The under blade steak is cut from the under blade roast, which is part of the chuck roll (a long section of boneless meat between the ribs and the backbone).
 The under blade roast traditionally ended up as stew meat or cube steak but is now cleaned up and cut into steaks, which are the under blade steaks.

 Because this steak is cut from one of the more tender sections of beef, it can be a very versatile cut.
 Providing that the connective tissue and excess fat is removed, these steaks can be relatively good cuts of meat for grilling or broiling but also work well when slow cooked.

 How to Cook Under Blade Steak